 protection domains, access lists, capability systems, principle of minimum privilege, security threats and attacks, encryption, and authentication

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 The role of the operating system as a high level interface to the hardware.
-2 OS as a resource manager that supports multiprogramming 3 The low level implementation of CPU dispatch.
-4 The low level implementation of memory management.
-5 The performance trade-offs inherent in OS implementation
+1 Explain the role of the operating system as a high level interface to the hardware.
+2 Use OS as a resource manager that supports multiprogramming 3 Explain the low level implementation of CPU dispatch.
+4 Explain the low level implementation of memory management.
+5 Explain the performance trade-offs inherent in OS implementation